Lesson 7: New Testament Organization (Part 2)

 • Who was James the brother of?
 (Jesus)

-As Jesus’ brother, James did not believe in him until after his resurrection.
-At that point he became a leader in the early church, and writes this letter to expose hypocrisy in amongst Jewish Christians of his day.
+As Jesus’ brother, James did not believe in Him until after His resurrection.
+At that point he became a leader in the early church, and writes this letter to expose hypocrisy amongst Jewish Christians of his day.

-He wrote the letter pretty early, about 49 or 50 A.D.
-It reads like Old Testament wisdom literature, and has been called the Proverbs of the New Testament.
+He wrote the letter pretty early, about 49 or 50 AD.
+It reads similar to Old Testament wisdom literature, and has been called the Proverbs of the New Testament.
 Of the General Epistles, it is probably the most popular.

 1 & 2 Peter:

-The next two letters we come to are 1 and 2 Peter.
+The next two letters are 1 and 2 Peter.

-• Who do you think wrote those?
-(Peter)
+• Who do you think wrote these?
+(Peter.)

 Who wrote these two letters is easy.
 What you might not know is the back story of why he wrote them.
 There was a great persecution going on in the Roman Empire against Christians.
 It is during this persecution that Peter was eventually killed.
-As he writes 1 Peter in 62-64 A.D. and 2 Peter in about 67 A.D., Christians empire-wide are being tortured and are suffering for their faith.
+As he writes 1 Peter in 62-64 AD and 2 Peter in approximately 67 AD, Christians empire-wide are being tortured and are suffering for their faith.
 That sets the backdrop for his letters, which are themed around encouragement for the suffering.

 1, 2, & 3 John